 The new British Airways Business lounge for Club passengers and First lounge is open at London Gatwick’s South Terminal, and it is an absolute cracker.
 Following a late opening due to electrical teething troubles, the lounge is now fully functional… Read More.

-Gatwick Airport South Terminal’s main airport lounge is the No1 Traveller Lounge with views directly over the runway and costing £20 GBP per person with this Avios link (thankyou HeadforPoints for highlighting this offer) or £30 GBP on the day if you simply rock… Read More.
+Gatwick Airport South Terminal’s main airport lounge is the No1 Traveller Lounge, with views directly over the runway and costs around £30 GBP per person.
+There is now a new lounge or should I say, a set of 4 catered rooms,… Read More.